 Dr. Omer Joseph Rochon was born on the 24th of July, 1870 in Ste.
 Marthe, Quebec.
 Dr. Rochon was the 2nd of 7 children born to Moise Rochon and the former Celina Riopel.
 His father was a stone mason.
-His siblings included, his older sister Josephine and his younger siblings; Albert, Telesphore, Victor, Rasene and Clement.
+His siblings were; Josephine, Albert, Telesphore, Victor, Rasene and Clement.
 His father was born in Quebec and his mother was born in Ontario.
 His family moved around between Quebec, Ontario and the United States, wherever his father could obtain work.

 While he was still a medical student, Dr. Rochon married Marie Clara Marguerite Perrin on the 26th of November, 1896 in Clarence Creek, Ontario.
 She was born on the 11th of March, 1873 in Clarence, the daughter of Telesphore Perrin and the former Clara Menard.
 Her father was a merchant in Clarence, Ontario.
 Mrs. Rochon had one sister Cecile who was 15 years younger than her.